 Governing Load

-The crossover engagement L* is found by setting Pstrip = Pbolt and solving for L:
+The crossover engagement L* is found by setting Pstrip = Pbolt and solving for L. For parent stripping:

 Torque